The Good, Bad & Ugly from the Miami Dolphins’ week four loss to the Cincinnati Bengals

 UGLY

-Tua Tagovailoa suffers a scary head injury forcing him to be stretchered from the field and taken to a local hopsital
+Tua Tagovailoa suffers a scary head injury forcing him to be stretchered from the field and taken to a local hospital

 Miami Dolphins QB Tua Tagovailoa left Miami’s Thursday Night Football contest against the Cincinnati Bengals after a scary hit from Bengals DT Josh Tupou in the 2nd quarter.